rypan/rypan.github.com/_posts/2010-11-12-parallels-indie-filmmaking-and-startup-building.markdown

 The average movie is 120-pages of script, 3 acts, and a series of scenes.
 The final product is the collective creation that plays for 2 hours.
 As a Director, you need to decide what goes in, what needs to be pulled out, what needs to be tweaked to make the story flow.

 ## Lesson 6: Being Small Means You're Agile
 Large budget movies are massive armies.
-Pulling of a scene requires the coordination of the actors, lighting, sound, grips, and the rest of the crew.
+Pulling off a scene requires the coordination of the actors, lighting, sound, grips, and the rest of the crew.
 Making a drastic last minute change or moving that many people quickly is close to impossible.

 With Burns's 3 person crew, they were able to make changes to the story in the moment.
 They were able to pull off shots that would not be possible if there were 20-30 crew standing in the background.

 ## Lesson 7: Embrace your Talent
-Burns mentioned as he matured as a Director he started to listen more and embrace the talented people around him.
-He asked his actors to take the initial script he conceived and to make it their own.
+Burns mentioned as he matured as a Director, he started to listen more and embrace the talented people around him.
+He asked his actors to take the script he conceived and to make it their own.
 He wanted them to bring their voices and experiences to the role.

 As a Director, he learned it was more about bringing the right people into the room, rather than "directing" them in their scenes.